Originally written on April 4, 2019. Content was updated August 21, 2019.

 However, in-house marketers can have something agencies don’t always have: industry knowledge and experience.
-There’s immense value in an employee who’s been around the block and can speak your language from day one.
-They’ll also be able to navigate political nuances as their tenure increases.
+There’s immense value in an employee who’s been around the block and can speak your specific industry’s language from day one without a learning curve.
+They’ll also be able to navigate internal political nuances as their tenure increases.

-An important question that you should ask is, “What are my goals and how fast do I need to get there?”
-Understanding whether you’re looking for a new brand strategy, lead generation, analytics, website work, or something else will give you a clear vision of your end goal and can help you decipher which plan of attack makes the most sense to get there.
+An important question that you should ask is, “What are my goals and how quickly do I need to accomplish them?”
+Understanding whether you’re looking for a new brand strategy, increased lead generation, analytics help, website work, or something else will give you a clear vision of your end goal and can help you decipher which plan of attack makes the most sense to get there.

 If you’re under pressure to get a campaign running or to generate quality leads ASAP, an agency may be your best option.
-Agencies have the ability to scale very quickly because of the multiple marketers touching the process.
-However, there may be a very detailed discovery period to get the team up to speed so be sure to take that into account with your timeline.
+Agencies have the ability to scale very quickly because of the multiple marketers involved in the process.
+However, there may be a very detailed discovery period to get the team up to speed, so be sure to take that into account with your timeline.